Go Back Email Link

 Brie Stuffed Scones with Honey Mustard Glaze - Takakau Tīhi Me Te Mōhinuhinu Mīere Me Te Mahitete

-A light cheese scone with a gooey brie centre, glazed with a wholegrain mustard and honey glaze.
+A light cheese and onion scone with a gooey brie centre, glazed with a wholegrain mustard and honey glaze.

 Prep Time 25 minutes